Ryanjlowe/awsdue.tv/content/pinpoint-journeys/active-users-journey.md

 ### 1. Journey Entry

-The first stage of creating a Journey is defining the Journey Entry point, what it is that causes members to enter the journey.
+The first stage of creating a Journey is defining the **Journey Entry point**.
+This is what causes users to enter the Journey.

-In this journey we are going to use the **Active Users** segment we created earlier in the [Create Dynamic Segment](/getting-started/create-a-dynamic-segment/) and specify that we want new users to be added to the segment automatically every hour.
-In doing this it is possible to have Journeys run on a repeatable fashion without you needing to schedule the task.
-It is also possible to run the Journey as a 'One off' by choosing to never add new segment members.
+In this Journey we are going to use the **Active Users** segment we created earlier in the [Create Dynamic Segment](/getting-started/create-a-dynamic-segment/) section of the workshop and specify that we want new users to be added to the segment automatically every hour.
+In doing this it is possible to have Journeys run on a repeatable fashion without you needing to worry about scheduling tasks.

 1. Chose the **activeUsers** Segment
 2. Specify to run once every **1 hours**